Category Archives: Danish Royals

 Christian leaving Copenhagen, Denmark in 1523 with his wife Isabella and their children Hans, Dorothea, and Christina; Credit – Wikipedia

 By 1523, the Danes also had enough of Christian II and a rebellion started.
 Christian was forced to abdicate by the Danish nobles and his paternal uncle Frederik, Duke of Schleswig and Holstein was offered the crown on January 20, 1523.
 Frederik’s army gained control over most of Denmark during the spring.
-On April 13, 1523, Christian, his wife Isabella, and their children left Denmark to live in the Spanish Netherlands, which was a territory of Isabella’s brother Charles V, Holy Roman Emperor.
+On April 13, 1523, Christian, his wife Isabella, and their children left Denmark to live in the Spanish Netherlands, a territory of Isabella’s brother Charles V, Holy Roman Emperor.
 Both Christian and Isabella were interested in the teachings of Martin Luther.
 Isabella never converted but it appears that Christian did convert for a while.
 On January 19, 1526, Isabella died after a long illness at the age of 24.

 Eventually, Christian reverted to Catholicism and reconciled with Charles V, Holy Roman Emperor.
 In November 1531, Christian took a fleet of ships to try to reclaim Norway but was unsuccessful.
 He accepted a promise of safe conduct from his uncle Fredrick I, King of Denmark and Norway.
 However, Frederik did not keep his promise.
 Instead, Christian was imprisoned for the last twenty-seven years of his life, first in Sønderborg Castle and then at Kalundborg Castle (link Danish).
 While in captivity, Christian was treated like a nobleman.
 He was allowed to host parties, go hunting, and wander freely as long as he did not go beyond the town boundaries.